 Furthermore, as a parent, it’s also your responsibility to ensure that remote learning works for your child.
-Since having face-to-face classes is still risky due to COVID-19, parents also take some duties and responsibilities that teachers have such as guiding students on using online study materials.
+While tuition agency is such a great relief, parents also take some duties and responsibilities that teachers have such as guiding students on using online study materials.

 Effective Strategies for Working Moms to Achieve Work-Life Balance

 Work-family conflicts are making it more challenging and stressful for working moms.
 Having to take care of many things at home and work causes them to neglect themselves.
 To help you resolve this problem, here are three effective ways you can manage being a work-from-home mom amid the COVID-19 crisis:

 Self-care means that you should give time to prioritize yourself and your needs.
 Developing a routine is an effective way to make sure that you practice self-care daily.
 Make sure that you’re eating healthy food, getting enough sleep, and taking care of your physical and mental health.

 If you want to pamper yourself, you can get a haircut, buy some beauty products, or undergo procedures to improve your health and appearance.
 For example, if you have misaligned teeth that have been bothering you for a while now, you can consider getting braces and schedule a consultation with an orthodontist.
 This will not only make your smile more beautiful but will also help you maintain good oral health.

 There are many free online apps available that working moms can use to manage their workload more efficiently.
 For example, you can use software for project management, calendar management, time tracking, or communication and collaboration.

 By using an online tool, you can easily check your work progress and prioritize tasks accordingly.
 You can be at ease that you have things in order instead of worrying whether you’ve missed doing anything important.